 The Following Applies:

-Given the fact that most employees' have no knowledge of employment law, by failing to write an articulate grievance letter which encompasses points of employment law, you will have played right into your employer’s hands.
-What many employees’ fail to articulate is that on the balance of probabilities, your employer will likely have an agreement with a law firm who will vet an employee's grievance letter which it receives.
-Don’t take my word for it, google this thread on the Internet:- http://www.ukbusinessforums.co.uk/forums/archive/index.php/t-101060.html
+Given the fact that most employees’ have no knowledge of employment law, it is my opinion that failing to write an articulate grievance letter which encompasses the breaches of your statutory rights, that you will have played right into your employer’s hands.
+What many employees’ fail to articulate is that it is likely your employer has an agreement with either a law firm, or a law firm which offers HR Services whom will vet an employee’s grievance letter.

 As such, when you lodge your letter of grievance with your employer, chances are you think you are dealing with your employer’s HR Department.
 In truth, you are dealing with your employer’s solicitors without ever knowing it.
 Writing a grievance letter is much like trying to bake bread for the first time; chances are you will get it wrong first time around.
 The difference being, you only get one chance to write your grievance letter!